India’s Green Steel Taxonomy: What the Star Ratings Mean and Who Qualifies

 (green hydrogen)

-How certification works — the NISST process
+How certification actually works: the NISST process

 What the Taxonomy Does Not Yet Do

-The public procurement connection — the most important demand signal
+The public procurement connection: the most important demand signal

-What changes as the thresholds tighten
+What changes as the thresholds begin to tighten

 Frequently Asked Questions